 As outlined in the Guide, it is intended to assist insurers and regulators in maximizing the usefulness of the Form F by proposing best practices for consideration in preparing and reviewing filings.
 Therefore, while the Guide does not constitute authoritative guidance for information to be included in a Form F filing, filers are requested to consider the best practices outlined within the Guide when preparing their Form F filing.
 By adhering to the best practices outlined within the Guide, registrants will be able to reduce the extent of regulator follow-up and correspondence necessary to utilize the information provided, which should lead to a more effective and efficient process.
 The regulators’ goal in developing this document was to provide some consistency and uniformity across states in reviewing and utilizing information obtained through the Form F. Therefore, it is recommended that states utilize the best practices outlined in the Guide to support their review and feedback process.

+Procedures

 Procedures #1 - 2 assist the analyst in reviewing the Form F filing for completeness and help guide the analyst through each of the major items of information required by Form F. The analyst should review Form F in conjunction with a review of Form B and should document any nondisclosure of information.

 Procedures #3 - 7 assist the analyst in evaluating the risks described within Form F. The analyst should consider whether any enterprise risks not reported in Form F exist, and for all risks identified both within Form F and by the analyst, the analyst should review information available and document any concerns.
-The analyst should also evaluate whether the risks identified result in an impact to surplus, RBC, insurance operations, or balance sheet and liquidity.
+The analyst should also evaluate whether the risks identified result in an impact to the insurers financial condition (e.g., surplus, RBC, insurance operations, balance sheet, leverage and liquidity).